Do you remember that old saying, “An ounce of prevention is worth a pound of cure?” Well, this same concept applies to regular health screenings.

-Just as important as having health screenings for your body, teeth or eyes, you need to have your feet checked regularly, too – especially if you suffer from foot conditions, like plantar fasciitis, bunions, metatarsalgia, or you have foot pain.
-Consider scheduling a consultation with certified pedorthist Kathy Carandang of the WalkEZStore (located in Greenwood, Indiana) for a health screening of your feet.
+Foot checkups are just as important as having health screenings for your body, teeth or eyes.
+Have your feet checked regularly, especially if you suffer from foot conditions, like plantar fasciitis, bunions, metatarsalgia, or if you have foot pain.
+Consider scheduling a consultation with Kathy Carandang, founder of the WalkEZStore (located in Greenwood, Indiana), for a health screening of your feet.

-As a health care professional who specializes in the use of orthotics and footwear to address conditions that affect the feet and lower extremities, Kathy is trained in providing patients with assessments concerning the health of their feet.
-And she can develop a treatment plan to address any foot or lower extremity issues patients may have.
+As a certified pedorthist, Kathy is a health care professional who specializes in the use of orthotics and footwear to address conditions that affect the feet and lower extremities.
+She is trained in providing patients with assessments concerning the health of their feet.
+Additionally, she can develop a treatment plan to address any foot or lower extremity issues you may have.

-During a consultation, Kathy will analyze your foot gait, explain how your feet are functioning and how your gait may be affecting other areas of your body.
-You’ll learn what type of arches you have as well as where the pressure points are on your feet.
-This examination will help you understand why you’re suffering from foot, leg, knee, hip or back pain.
+Kathy will analyze your foot gait.
+She will explain how your feet are functioning.
+And she will tell you how your gait may be affecting other areas of your body.
+You’ll learn what arch type you have as well as where the pressure points are on your feet.
+After this examination, you will understand why you’re suffering from foot, leg, knee, hip, or back pain.

-Kathy can then personally create impressions of your feet to fabricate customized ezWalker® Performance Custom Orthotics to address the needs of your feet. ezWalker® Custom Orthotics have been shown to improve the biomechanics of your feet, help you maintain or regain mobility, and provide pain relief with every step you take.
-And if you’re a runner or cyclist, we have customized orthotic options for you, too.
+If you decide to purchase ezWalker® Custom Fit Orthotics, Kathy can personally create impressions of your feet.
+These impressions help us fabricate your customized foot orthotics, so they can address the specific needs of your feet. ezWalker® Custom Orthotics have been shown to improve the biomechanics of your feet.
+They can help you maintain or regain mobility.
+And they can provide pain relief with every step you take.

-Additionally, during your consultation, Kathy can make shoe recommendations and alter or customize any shoes you may already own for a better fit.
+Additionally, during your consultation, Kathy can make recommendations about the types of shoes you should wear.
+She can also alter or customize any shoes you may already own for a better fit.

-If you’re already a WalkEZ customer and you’ve been wearing your ezWalker® Custom Orthotics for over a year, it’s important to come in for a re-evaluation screening to see how your feet are doing.
-Kathy has found that most people who have worn their ezWalker® Custom Orthotics for over a year have likely experienced foot health improvement.
-So it may be time to be fitted for a retainer to help keep your feet in tip-top shape.
+If you’ve been wearing your ezWalker® Custom Orthotics for over a year, it’s important to come in for a re-evaluation screening to see how your feet are doing.
+Kathy has found that most people, who have worn their ezWalker® Custom Orthotics for over a year, have likely experienced foot health improvement.
+Therefore, it may be time to be fitted for a retainer to help keep your feet in tip-top shape.

 Don’t forget the health of your feet – schedule your foot health screening today.
 Because … when your feet feel good, you feel good.®